 PurposeMcNeese State University seeks to maintain the highest academic program quality and ensure each program meets stated objectives and student learning outcomes.
 Periodic Academic Program Reviews are conducted to ensure that academic excellence and appropriate student achievement and success is maintained for each program offered.
 All programs undergo an annual evaluation of program assessment (program objectives and learning outcomes) as part of continuous improvement processes.
 In addition, programs accredited by professional accrediting agencies undergo thorough self-evaluation and external review periodically as required by the respective accrediting agency.
 Programs that are not professionally accredited or for which there is no professional accrediting agency, may be reviewed periodically at the request of the program, the Dean of the College in which the program is house, the Provost, President of McNeese, or McNeese’s management or governing boards but are not part of a regularly scheduled review process.

 The purpose of academic program review is to take a comprehensive look at an academic program from the perspective of self-assessment, viability, needs, student learning outcomes, and adequacy of resources (funding, personnel, facilities, etc.).
 The process is intended to identify opportunities, understand weaknesses, and set a path for future improvements.
 The culmination of the review should produce a portfolio that is evaluative rather than merely descriptive.
 The APR should reflect the past and anticipate the future.

-The Academic sub-group of the ARC will serve as the internal evaluator for the APR and will provide guidance to support continual improvement.
+The Academic sub-group of the ARC will serve as the internal evaluator for any APRs that may be requested as noted above and will provide guidance to support continuous improvement.
 The group will determine that the Academic Program has completed the APR portfolio and has fulfilled all of the requirements of the APR.
 The group will return any inadequate portfolios to the Program Coordinator with instructions for completion within ninety days.